Exactness and the topology of the space of invariant random equivalence relations: Introduction

 On the other hand, under the assumption of exactness, the initial expectation about amenability of weak limits of finite IREs is realized.

 \begin{theorem}[see Theorem \ref{thm:exactWFIREisAIRE}] Let $\Gamma$ be a countable discrete group.
 If $\Gamma$ is exact, then every weak limit of finite IREs on $\Gamma$ is amenable. \end{theorem}

 A topologically amenable action on a compact space can be thought of as a boundary of $\Gamma$.
-The key idea in the proof of Theorem \ref{thm:introExact} is that any weak limit $\rho$ of finite IREs on an exact group admits a marking of the classes of $\rho$-almost every $r\in \cal E$ by such an action of the group $\Gamma$.
-This marking can be thought of as a selection of a boundary point for each class of $r$.
+The key idea in the proof of Theorem \ref{thm:introExact} is that any weak limit $\rho$ of finite IREs on an exact group admits a marking by boundary points which is equivariant on classes.
 The existence of such a marking then implies that $\rho$ is an amenable IRE.

-Let $\IRE_\Gamma$, $\AIRE_\Gamma$, and $\FIRE_\Gamma$ denote the spaces of all, amenable, and finite IREs on $\Gamma$ respectively, endowed with the weak convergence topology.
+Let $\IRE_\Gamma$, $\AIRE_\Gamma$, and $\FIRE_\Gamma$ denote the spaces of all IREs, amenable IREs, and finite IREs on $\Gamma$ respectively, endowed with the weak convergence topology.
 Since for every group $\Gamma$ every amenable IRE on $\Gamma$ is a weak limit of finite IREs, Theorems \ref{thm:introNonexact} and \ref{thm:introExact} give a characterization of exactness in terms of IREs, \`a la Kechris's characterization \cite[Theorem 15.7]{KechrisSpaceOfEqRels} of amenability being equivalent to $\overline{\FIRE}_\Gamma = \IRE_\Gamma$.

 \begin{corollary} A countable discrete group is exact if and only if $\overline{\FIRE}_\Gamma=\AIRE_\Gamma$. \end{corollary}

 \textbf{Additional motivation.} The original impetus for this work was to better understand the proof of fixed price one for higher rank semisimple Lie groups \cite{IPVTHighRank}.
 There, the main object of study is the ideal Poisson Voronoi tessellation (IPVT) of a locally compact second countable group $G$.
 The IPVT is a weak limit of IREs with finite volume classes -- it arises as the low-intensity limit of the Voronoi tessellations associated to Poisson point processes on $G$.
 A key step in \cite{IPVTHighRank} is proving an amenability property of this IRE.
 It is a natural question to ask whether amenability is a general consequence of being a limit of IREs with finite volume classes.
 In Theorems \ref{thm:introNonexact} and \ref{thm:introExact} we fully resolve the discrete version of this question.